 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment specialist at 844-675-1072.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment specialist at 844-675-1072.

 Gateway to Doctoral Management Studies